EricCodeMonkey/ericcodemonkey.github.io/_posts/2024-12-01-What happens under the hood when you create socket in Java.md

 > of the file /proc/sys/net/ipv6/bindv6only.
 The default
 > value for that file is 0 (false).

-I think the post makes the complete process of how to create a socket in Java very clearly.
+The post makes the complete process of how to create a socket in Java very clear.

 Hope you like it.